-The great thing about a content calendar is visibility and accountability.
+Then what is a content calendar?
+It is a resource hub or planning tool that lends visibility and accountability to your content.
 Each piece of content requires several resources—subject matter experts, writers, editors, designers, etc. Within your content calendar, there will be tasks assigned to each role.
 So, there’s never any doubt about the project’s status.

 It keeps you organized and offers anyone who has the permission to view it an overview of where each project is, and the plan to publish and promote it.
 It keeps your team on the same page and provides a central spot that monitors all activity.

 When content planning, your content calendar will be your go-to tool.
 Your plan is the execution of your content strategy, and your content calendar breaks that plan down into each task.